BlackrazorS2/TR22-TempSensor/README.md

 __**Comparator**__ takes two csv files in the format output by `SerialReader` and uses matplotlib to graph both sets of data against one another in either degrees Celcius or degrees Fahrenheit.
 Just like `plotter`, `Comparator` takes the plot and saves it as an image wherever you want so you can reference it in the future

+__**TempSensor**__ is the GUI head for all the other programs.
+It contains multiple tabs, which each control one of the three other programs for processing temperature data.
+For all fields that involve selecting files, either the file path can be typed in or the browse buttons can be used to open a standard file explorer dialog box.
+Please ensure that all required fields are entered prior to selecting the start button; the program shouldn't (tm) hang, and you should be able to just correct the mistake and try again, but no output will be recieved if input was done incorrectly.
+Error tracking is currently in development.